guardian/security-hq/README.md

 It also provides an interface on some markers of a watched AWS account's health from a security point of view.

+## Trusted Advisor
+Security HQ uses information from AWS Trusted Advisor.
+This might not be as up to date as one might wish and because noticeable for S3 buckets.

 ## Local development
 ### Requirements
 1. Java 11.
 See [.tool-versions](.tool-versions) for the exact version. [asdf](https://asdf-vm.com/) is the recommended Java version manager.